elioamicarelli/peacekeeping_operations_corpus/README.md

 - The code is in *main/PKOC_main.py* (Python 3).
 At the very end of this file there is a commented section showing the entire workflow for the corpus creation.

+Notes:

+- Please notice that results presented in this reports may not be using the latest updated versionof the corpus.

 Useful resources:

 https://chromedriver.chromium.org/